Leonardo Boff: Studies as a priest

 Boff was born in 1938 in Concórdia, Santa Catarina, Brazil.
 He entered the Franciscan Order in 1959 and was ordained a Catholic priest in 1964.
 He spent the following years studying for a doctorate in theology and philosophy at the University of Munich, which he received in 1970.
 Boff's doctoral thesis studied in what measure the Church can be a sign of the sacred and the divine in the secular world and in the process of liberation of the oppressed.
-He has since published his thesis as a book available in German, entitled Die Kirche als Sakrament im Horizont der Welterfahrung.
+His thesis was published in German in 1972 as Die Kirche als Sakrament im Horizont der Welterfahrung.
 His brother is the theologian Clodovis Boff.

 Liberation theology

 Boff became one of the best-known supporters (along with Gustavo Gutiérrez, Juan Luis Segundo and Jon Sobrino) of the early liberation theologians.
 He was present in the first reflections that sought to articulate indignation against poverty and marginalisation with a promissory discourse on faith, leading to Latin American liberation theology.
 He continues to be a controversial figure in the Catholic Church, primarily for his sharp criticism of the church's hierarchy, which he sees as "fundamentalist", but also for his political positions.